itsmrajesh/coding-problems/README.md

-# coding-problems solutions for HackerRank
+# Competitive Programming Repo

-This repo contains some solutions for hackerrank problem statements
+## This Repo contains commonly programming questions

-# To find problem statments for solution in this Repo , type ClassName of particular problem in google search followed by hackerRank
+### This repo Contains solutions for hackerrank , leetcode and some other programming questions solutions